 They are due to appear at Newton Aycliffe Magistrates’ Court on Tuesday, December 19, to answer charges of misconduct in a public office and physical abuse offences linked to the former Medomsley Detention Centre, near Consett.

-They are all former members of staff at the centre, which detained young men from across the North East.
+They are all former members of staff at the centre.

 The investigation – named Operation Seabrook – was launched in August 2013 and is one of the largest of its kind in the UK.